-Addiction is not something that develops over night for an individual.
+Addiction is not something that develops overnight for an individual.
 Generally, there exists a series of steps that individuals go through from experimentation and occasional use through to the actual loss control of substance use.
 This is when drug and alcohol use becomes compulsive and people become preoccupied with it.
 Addiction is generally defined as ‘wanting the wrong thing, and wanting it very, very badly.’

 Essentially, drug and alcohol addiction is a disease of the brain that translates into abnormal behaviour.
-When a person who has this disease is exposed to cues and stimuli that reminds him or her of the use of drug or alcohol use, there is an uncontrollable reflex that occurs very quickly in the brain.
+When a person who has this disease is exposed to cues and stimuli that remind him or her of the use of drug or alcohol use, there is an uncontrollable reflex that occurs very quickly in the brain.

 Relapse is not a failure of previous treatment, but it’s part of the disorder of addiction.
-If you have received treatment in the past, but you’ve subsequently relapsed, it’s important not to view this as failure.
+If you have received treatment in the past, but you’ve subsequently relapsed, it’s important not to view this as a failure.

 If you are addicted to drugs or alcohol, you may wonder: “why can’t I just stop?
 I’ve paid so much for my addiction!”
-If you are the parent of an addict you may equally wonder: “Why can’t they just stop, they’ve wrecked their own life and our lives through this addiction!”
+If you are the parent of an addict you may equally wonder: “Why can’t they just stop, they’ve wrecked their own lives and our lives through this addiction!”

-When an addict sees these external and internal cues that encourages his or her addiction, it’s vital the addict is able to consciously recognise these cues for what they are and then develop strategies to overcome these cues so uncontrollable cravings do not result in relapse.
+When an addict sees these external and internal cues that encourage his or her addiction, it’s vital the addict is able to consciously recognise these cues for what they are and then develop strategies to overcome these cues so uncontrollable cravings do not result in relapse.

 These pathways are essential for keeping you alive and ensuring your genes are passed onto the next generation.
-This is because these pathways involving dopamine and opiods allowing you to experience pleasure when we seek natural rewards such as when you eat food, socialise, drink water or have sex.
+This is because these pathways involving dopamine and opioids allowing you to experience pleasure when we seek natural rewards such as when you eat food, socialise, drink water or have sex.

 Addiction also weakens your brain’s ‘stop system’.
-This is because the frontal lobes that control your ability to make sound and healthy decisions is weakened by drug and alcohol use.
+This is because the frontal lobes that control your ability to make sound and healthy decisions are weakened by drug and alcohol use.
 Thus, your brain ‘go system’ (known as the limbic system) that seeks pleasure is stimulated for substance misuse whilst the brain’s ‘stop system’ is weakened.

 In Banbury, we offer a comprehensive and residential drug and alcohol rehabilitation programme.
 During this time, you will be removed from your environment.
 This means you will be removed from cues and triggers that cause urges to continue drug or alcohol use.